ohussNJ/Airline-Reservation-System/README.md

 # Airline Reservation System
-* Project simulates an airline system where you buy tickets, book flights, and monitor airlines
+* Project simulates an airline reservation system where you buy tickets, book flights, and monitor airlines.